- by Mary Stearns-Montgomery

 What Rights is a Father Entitled to in Georgia?

-A father has the right to seek and have partial or full custody of his child.
+Fathers have rights after divorce, including the right to seek and have partial or full custody of their child.
 Moreover, a father has the rights to establish and maintain an ongoing relationship with their children, routine visitation schedule, and ongoing financial support.
 Fathers who share legal custody of their children have the right and responsibility to collaborate with the child’s mother on deciding on issues such as education, healthcare, and religion.

 In Georgia, if the parents are not married, the legitimation process enables fathers to have the same documented child custody and visitation rights that a divorced father would have.
 In addition to creating a legal father-child relationship, this order of legitimation gives a child the right to inherit under Georgia law.